Blog

 • Valid representation of trends from application observation

-• All actually common forms of therapy and interventions are depicted
+• All commonly used forms of therapy and interventions are depicted

-• No patient consent required, just privacy policy and consent to use the data
+• No patient consent is required, only a data privacy statement and consent to the use of the data

 3.4 Data collection using registers

-A product register is used to collect data on specific clinical questions and, if applicable, data gaps (parameters) in a completely anonymized manner, both prospectively and retrospectively.
+A product registry collects data on specific clinical questions and, if necessary, data gaps (parameters) in a completely anonymized manner, both prospectively and retrospectively.

-However, in order to make valid statements, the registers must be carefully planned and implemented.
-This planning is done via a register plan.
-This contains specifications for the parameters to be collected as well as their evaluation (also in terms of frequency).
-Based on this, a specific register database is built.
-The data is entered into this database, which is as independent as possible, completely anonymously and is first validated there with regard to completeness and plausibility.
-The entries in the register database are ideally validated by trained and trained external specialists.
-The validation and checking for completeness and compliance with the exclusion conditions is monitored and documented by a data manager.
+To make valid statements, the registries must be carefully planned and implemented.
+This planning is carried out using a registry plan.
+This plan includes specifications for the parameters to be collected as well as their evaluation (including frequency).
+Based on this plan, a specific registry database is built.
+The data are entered into this database, which should be as independent as possible, completely anonymized, and initially validated for completeness and plausibility.
+Ideally, the entries in the registry database are validated by trained and qualified external experts.
+The validation and verification of completeness and compliance with exclusion criteria are monitored and documented by a data manager.

-GCP and ICH must also be adhered to, as well as the issue of data protection.
-Patients must be informed using patient information and must consent to data collection.
+Furthermore, GCP and ICH guidelines must be followed, as well as data protection regulations.
+Patients must be informed via patient information and must consent to the data collection.

-The data should not only be collected, but also statistically evaluated.
-When evaluating registry studies, methods are used that ensure the comparability of patients or patient groups.
-This allows, for example, matched pairs evaluations to be carried out.
-But evaluations based on the propensity score are also used in register studies.
-Matching comparison partners can be found based on defined criteria.
-Adjustment procedures with regard to different characteristics, e.g. B. the severity of an illness can be useful.
+The data should not only be collected but also statistically analyzed.
+When analyzing registry studies, methods are used to ensure the comparability of patients or patient groups.
+This allows, for example, matched-pair analyses.
+Analyses based on propensity scores are also used in registry studies.
+Based on predefined criteria, suitable comparison partners can be found.
+Adjustment procedures for different characteristics, such as disease severity, can be useful.

-On the one hand, users of such a register are those who enter data into the register database in practices, clinics or when using the medical device.
-Other users are data managers who statistically evaluate and process the data.
-And of course the manufacturer, who can then use this data for the PMCF.
+Users of such a registry include, on the one hand, those who enter data into the registry database in medical practices, clinics, or during the use of the medical device.
+Other users are data managers who statistically analyze and process the data.
+And, of course, the manufacturer, who can then use this data for the PMCF (Medical Device Competence Framework).

-Fig. 3: Cycle of data collection, evaluation and use
+Fig. 3: Cycle of data collection, analysis and use

 3.4 What characterizes a good register?

-What is important is the systematic and appropriate nature of data collection within the register.
+The systematic and appropriate nature of the data collection within the framework of the register is important.

 The validity